This Week’s Excerpt

 Here (Link no longer available) is the provisional cover for the book, designed by Ashley Buttle.
 We are still looking for a really good high-resolution colour image of a Short Stirling we can use, so if you know where we can get one, please get in touch using the email address at the top of this blog.

 I have spent the last week updating the Iron Series and Ordo Lupus Series: there were a few too many typos and other details that I wanted to change.
-I am also now able to see basic stats on how many people are viewing my amazon pages and how many.
+I am also now able to see basic stats on how many people are viewing my Amazon pages and where from.
 The trend is very interesting: both Vampire: Beneficence and Ordo Lupus and the Temple Gate get the lion’s share of the views, the other books hardly anything.
-I think this just goes to show that there is a hunger for books about lycanthope.
+I think this just goes to show that there is a hunger for books about lycanthropes.
 It’s a good job I am planning to write a pure vampire book in the autumn.
 Most of my books are now in the KDP Lending programme so you can borrow them and I will get free promotion ( a period when you can get my book for FREE) for 5 days in the next three months.
 I will give plenty of warning when this is about to happen.

 If you haven’t heard about it, there is a crowd-funding campaign to raise money for a biopic about the Hollywood actor (he would have hated me saying that) Cliff Robertson.
 You can find out more and donate some money here: http://www.thomcomm.net/cliffrobertsondoc.html